Sometimes employers will find their own Co-op student outside of the Co-op Program's Interview Week and hire them directly, such as

 - They hire a student from a job posting.

-- The employer is from out-of-town and has hired the student directly through a general career fair.
+- The employer has hired the student directly through a general career fair.

-- Students who are interested in out-of-town Co-op positions are often more proactive in securing these positions early in the semester.
+- This is a common way for out-of-town employers to find Co-op students.
+Students who are interested in out-of-town positions are often more proactive in securing these positions early in the semester.
 Students who participate in the Co-op's Interview week are more likely to be interested in a local position.

 - Employers are not allowed to make offers to students at the Co-op's Job Fair.